SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-4/README.md

 #### Compile our kernel

-Compiling a kernel is not the same thing as compile a linux executable, we can't use standard library and need no dependencies to the system.
+Compiling a kernel is not the same thing as compiling a linux executable, we can't use standard library and should have no dependencies to the system.

 Our [Makefile](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/blob/master/src/kernel/Makefile) will define the process to compile and link our kernel.